lonnieezell/myth-auth/docs/authentication.md

 to digest by looking through it.
 Instead, this guide goes over how configure the system and how to use the underlying technology so that you can intelligently modify the authentication system to meet your site's specific needs.

-When modifying any provided module located in the `myth/CIModules` folder, you should copy that module's folder and place it the `application/modules` folder before making any changes.
-This allows you to upgrade to newer versions of Sprint without overwriting your own code.
-Your modules will be ran in place of the myth modules.
+Do not modify the contents of any of this code directly, including views, config files, etc. Instead, you should copy the file to the appropriate spot in your application, and modify the namespace of the file.
+This allows you to upgrade to newer versions without overwriting your own code.

+A CLI command has been provided to take of this for you.
+Run the following command from the command prompt, and it will ask you which sections you would like to "publish" into your application.

+    > php spark auth:publish

+NOTE: it assumes a standard CodeIgniter 4 application structure, so will need to manually move files if you have changed the directory structure.

 > DISCLAIMER: I am, by no means, a security expert.
 Any knowledge that I have has been gathered from reading articles from people smarter and more experienced than I am.
 If you know that I've explained something incorrectly and can tell